5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>DSDT-less config (recommended)</strong></summary>

 ### Hotpatch-based config (DSDT-less)
-This config is for running macOS without a patched `DSDT` – it relies solely on binary Renames and ACPI Hotpatches (SSDTs) instead, which is the recommended method for using OpenCore anyway.
-You need to rename it to `config.plist` in order to make it bootable.
+This config is for running macOS without a patched `DSDT` – it solely relies on binary renames and ACPI Hotpatches (SSDTs) instead, which is the recommended method for using OpenCore anyway.
+First, you need to rename the config of yoiur choice to `config.plist` in order to make it bootable.
 Since this config does not rely on a patched DSDT which might mismatch the system's DSDT for the installed BIOS, the process of hotpatching is more precise and independent of the installed BIOS version.

 So, instead of just replacing the whole system `DSDT` with a patched one during boot, only the things which need fixing are patched-in on the fly.
 This makes the system boot faster, run smoother and snappier and slightly improves overall performance as well.

-**NOTE**: By default, the iGPU (IntelHD 4000) is configured for T530 models with `HD+` panels (≥ 1600x900 px).
+**NOTE**: By default, the iGPU (IntelHD 4000) is configured for T530 models with `HD+` and FullHD panels (≥ 1600x900 px).
 If you have a model with a `HD` panel (1366x768 px), you need to enable the other Framebuffer-Patch under `DevicePropeties` instead.
 See section "Preparation: Dos and Don'ts" for Details.

 **Config Validation:**